starnowski/bmunit-extension/README.md

 ## How to use "utils" module

 Module "utils" contains object type "com.github.starnowski.bmunit.extension.utils.BMUnitUtils" which contains static methods.
 Methods allows to operate on mechanism like counters, rendezvous, joins.
 Thanks to this methods you can manipulate on those objects from tests level
+The module was also tested for compatibility with the Byteman in version 4.10.0.
+It means that the module can be used together with the JUnit 5 library.

->Project contains few modules with [tests](#demonstrational-tests) which demonstrates how to use static methods of type BMUnitUtils with junit4 tests and spock framework tests:
+>Project contains few modules with [tests](#demonstrational-tests) which demonstrates how to use static methods of type BMUnitUtils with JUnit 4, JUnit5 tests and spock framework tests:

 [demonstrational-tests]: #demonstrational-tests
 ## Demonstrational tests